Bira/octopus-carnival/_drafts/lphr-scene-01.md

   what to do from here.

-- Arcturus is here for pretty much the same reason, though in this case he's looking for news about Shensen.
+- Arcturus is here for pretty much the same reason, though in this case he's looking for news about Shensen, the missing diva.

-- Rosalia is here due to rumors that the missing bard Shensen would be present, though they'd probably show up even if she hadn't gone missing.
+- Rosalia is here due to rumors that her missing friend Shensen would be present, though they'd probably show up even if that wasn't the case.

 - Urist is here to find Rexus Victocora.
 He was tipped off by Laria Longroad that the man would be here.
 He is the last surviving family member of some of